Cambodia court orders main opposition party to dissolve

 Analysts say Hun's tactics appear intended to consolidate the ruling party's power and quash momentum generated by the opposition during local elections in June, when they took close to half of all seats.

-In recent years, Cambodia has been the recipient of billions of dollars in international investment and aid as the country seeks to modernize its infrastructure and open its economy.
+Cambodia has been the recipient of billions of dollars in international investment and aid as the country seeks to modernize its infrastructure and open its economy.

-Human Rights Watch and other NGOs have called on Cambodia's benefactor states, which include China and the US, to take concrete action in response to the Thursday ruling.
+Human Rights Watch and other NGOs have called on Cambodia's benefactor states, which include China and the US, to take action in response to the Thursday ruling.

 The White House said the United States would take "concrete steps" in response, the first of which would be terminating American support for the Cambodian National Election Committee.